MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netikeqmcryptoset.md

 ---
-Description: Specifies parameters for the quick mode negotiation as well as dictating the crypto sets that should be proposed during the exchange. ms.assetid: ec5f1d79-5c20-4a79-9ffd-d31c9e61c131
+description: Specifies parameters for the quick mode negotiation as well as dictating the crypto sets that should be proposed during the exchange. ms.assetid: ec5f1d79-5c20-4a79-9ffd-d31c9e61c131
 title: MSFT\_NetIKEQMCryptoSet class